Cosmic ocean: Common themes

 Yu.
 E. Berezkin and E. N. Duvakin generalize the motif of primary waters as follows: "Waters are primary.
-The earth is launched into the water, appears above the water, grows from a piece of solid substance placed on the surface of the water or liquid mud, from an island in the ocean, is exposed when the waters subsided, etc.".
+The Earth is launched into the water, appears above the water, grows from a piece of solid substance placed on the surface of the water or liquid mud, from an island in the ocean, is exposed when the waters subsided, etc."

-The idea of the primacy of the ocean as an element, from the bowels of which the earth arises or is created, has a universal character.
-This representation is present in almost all mythologies of the world, starting with the aboriginal Australian one.
-Much less often there is a motive for the emergence of the world as a result of the interaction of two elements of water or ice with fire.
-Typical examples are Scandinavian and Iranian mythologies.
+The idea of the primacy of the ocean as an element, from the bowels of which the Earth arises or is created, is universally prevalent.
+This representation is present in many mythologies of the world.